-- 1. Dividends (other than capital gain dividends and exempt-interest dividends) that are received from RICs that are not subject to the 70% deduction. - 2.
-Dividends from tax-exempt organizations. - 3.
+1. Dividends (other than capital gain distributions reported on Schedule D (1120) and exempt-interest dividends)

+that are received from RICs that are not subject to the 70% deduction.

+- 2. Dividends from tax-exempt organizations. - 3.
 Dividends (other than capital gain dividends) received from a REIT that, for the tax year of the trust in which the dividends are paid, qualifies under sections 856 through 860. - 4.
 Dividends not eligible for a dividends-received deduction because of the holding period of the stock or an obligation to make corresponding payments with respect to similar stock.